-Many Aularians who wish their legacy to endow a specific bursary, scholarship or teaching position have found pleasure in establishing these during their lifetime and providing 'upfront' gifts.

-For example, if your wish is for your legacy to create and endow a student bursary it is possible to create the bursary now and make charitable gifts to meet the annual cost.
+Architectural rendering of Norham St Edmund and its Ecology Pond "Thanks to generous gifts from our legators to Norham St Edmund, the College can secure its future sustainability by achieving its goals to accommodate all our undergraduates, inspire a creative and inclusive college culture and lead the way in environmentally sustainable design."
+Professor Baroness Willis, CBE, Principal (2018-) Many Aularians who wish their legacy to endow a specific bursary, scholarship or teaching position have found pleasure in establishing these during their lifetime by providing 'upfront' gifts.
+For example, if your wish is for your legacy to create and endow a student bursary, it is possible to create the bursary now and make charitable gifts to meet the annual cost.
 At a later date your bequest can provide the funds to endow the bursary on a permanent basis.
 Those Aularians who have chosen to do this enjoy seeing the impact and benefit of their support during their lifetime, often meeting the students and tutors they are funding.
-Please contact the Development & Alumni Relations Office to discuss this further.
+Please contact the Development & Alumni Relations Office if you would like to discuss this further.